-The Authority intends to commence work in FY2023 to join businesses and communities already leading the way to reduce their emissions as Aotearoa I Aotearoa New Zealand transition to a low-emissions economy and achieve its target of net zero carbon by 2050.
+The Authority intends to commence work in FY2023 to join businesses and communities already leading the way to reduce their emissions as New Zealand transition to a low-emissions economy and achieve its target of net zero carbon by 2050.

-Redaction made in accordance with section 9(2)(f)(iv) of the Official Information Act in the recent past the fiscal impacts of the pandemic has materially constrained the Authority's ability to invest in making a meaningful and demonstratable change in how we operate on a day-to-day basis in respect of its carbon footprint.
+The Authority will start monitoring and reporting its emissions from 1 July 2022 and report our emission in December 2023 as required to by the CNGP.
+However, in the recent past the fiscal impacts of the pandemic has materially constrained the Authority's ability to invest in making a meaningful and demonstrable change in how we operate on a day-to-day basis in respect of its carbon footprint.